Projects per year

 TEACHING

-I teach primarily in the sociology and social theory at Macquarie.
+I teach primarily in the sociology and criminology at Macquarie.
 My philosophy of teaching aims to forge a collaborative community of learning in which students gain improved self-confidence, a sense of achievement and greater personal responsibility for their learning.
 I never aim to simply tell students the answers to the questions posed by a given subject or assessment.
 I aim to open up the tools they will need to (a) find the right way to ask a question about a given subject, and (b) to find their own answers as a result of our time studying together.
 I continue to contribute guest lectures on several courses (at MQ and other universities) on diverse topics, these have included: criminal and social justice; research methods and design; disasters, risk and resilience; surveillance and security; urbanism and public space; political activism and collaboration with government and non-government organisations.

 General information